about material research l3c

 Material Research, L3C is a Partnership of researchers established in the State of Maine in 2019.
 A L3C is a “low profit” form of LLC, meaning our work and profits are dedicated to charitable and educational purposes.
 In addition to providing affordable contract research, we will launch projects not yet covered by other organizations.

 Most often, we partner with nonprofit organizations to research, analyze, and present information that is strategic, accurate, and often-difficult-to-obtain, yet essential to advancing their public missions.
-We work with public agencies, citizen campaigns, businesses, coalitions, foundations, and investors.
+We work with public agencies, citizen campaigns, businesses, coalitions and foundations.
 Audiences include elected officials, policy and decision makers, citizen leaders, courts of law, boards of trustees, industry leaders, trade groups, media, and the public.

 Our team is top-notch, bringing expertise and wisdom from a wide range of professional disciplines and applications including information technology, chemistry, biology, botany, private investigation, conservation, real estate acquisition, chemical engineering, teaching, public policy, citizen organizing, fundraising, strategic planning, and global campaigning.